appmap

 records the execution thread into an AppMap, and saves in when the request is completed.

-Note Your application must be running in a supported web framework (Django, Flask) for requests recording to work.
+Note Your application must be running in a supported web framework for request recording to work.

-The AppMap agent supports remote recording of Django and Flask web applications during development.
+The AppMap agent supports remote recording of web applications during development.
 When your application is run with debugging support, remote recording will be enabled automatically.

 To enable debugging support, ensure: